-Create a new Database Import Filter
+Creating a new Tree Filter

-To create a new Database Import Filter:
+To create a new Tree Filter:

 - Enter your filter SQL query for generating the filter items.
+You can test run your query by clicking the Execute SQL button.

 - Click OK to go back to the Mange Filter dialog and then click OK again